 It's 2025, the year we decided we need a widespread slur for robots

-Debate over the song of the summer rages on, but if there were a contest for a word of the summer, one front runner would surely be the onomatopoeiac, clanker.
+Debate over the song of the summer rages on, but if there were a contest for a word of the summer, one front-runner would surely be the onomatopoeic clanker.

 Even with little background, it's clear from context clues that clanker is not a good thing, but in this installment of Word of the Week we will answer — what exactly does it mean?